imog63/ApamaBuilderExample/README.txt

    run the image

-      docker run -it --rm builder-test:latest
+      docker run -it --rm 40000:15903 builder-test:latest

 RUNNING THE SAMPLES

+   start another connection to the machine running the docker image, and confirm that the expected docker container is running (and discover its container id)

+      docker ps

+   in the <SAG installation>/Apama/bin directory

+      . apama_env

-   1. Navigate to the folder that contains this README.txt followed by the corresponding monitorScript code:
+   navigate to the folder that contains this README.txt and the monitorScript code.

-      > engine_inject -v ComplexPlugin.mon -p docker_port
+      engine_inject -v ComplexPlugin.mon -p 40000

 SAMPLE OUTPUT

+   this can be viewed on the screen or read using

+      docker logs <container id>

    ComplexPlugin.mon should produce output similar to the file ComplexPluginSample.txt